Agents

 anycloud db query runs a SELECT, WITH, EXPLAIN, or PRAGMA against the local API database.
 Writes are refused.
 Useful when an agent (or you) needs to answer a question the CLI doesn't have a flag for.

-anycloud db query "SELECT id, state, agent, session FROM deployments WHERE state='Failed' ORDER BY started_at DESC LIMIT 20" --json
+anycloud db query "SELECT id, state, agent, session FROM deployments WHERE state='failed' ORDER BY started_at DESC LIMIT 20" --json

 anycloud db query "SELECT d.session, SUM(COALESCE(v.cost, 0)) AS spent FROM deployments d JOIN vms v ON v.deployment_id = d.id WHERE d.agent='claude' GROUP BY d.session ORDER BY spent DESC" --json